US judge denies bail for ex-Peruvian president Toledo

 Toledo was Peru’s president from 2001 to 2006 and has lived in California in recent years.

 He had been a visiting scholar at Stanford University as recently as 2017, though the school has said it was an unpaid position.
+He earned a doctoral degree in education and two master’s degrees from the university.

+In March, he was arrested in Menlo Park on suspicion of public drunkenness at a restaurant but was released without charges.

+Odebrecht in 2016 acknowledged in a plea agreement with the U.S. Justice Department to paying $800 million to officials throughout Latin America in exchange for lucrative public works contracts.
+The scandal also has tainted the careers of other former presidents in Peru who are under investigation for ties to Odebrecht.